All SDGs (sustainable development goals) most recent developments

 • People action, including youth, civil society, the media, the private sector, unions, academia and other stakeholders, to generate an unstoppable movement pushing for the required transformations

-It led the United Nations Department of Economic and Social Affairs (UNDESA) to set up an online platform to inspire and mobilize new and ambitious SDG Acceleration Actions and track their progress: The SDG Acceleration Actions online database.
+It led the United Nations Department of Economic and Social Affairs (UNDESA) to set up an online platform to inspire and mobilise new and ambitious SDG Acceleration Actions and track their progress: The SDG Acceleration Actions online database.

 Today, it is a relevant tool to build resilience and bring an inclusive recovery in the context of new realities post COVID-19, so that the global economy, planet and people we serve could emerge stronger together from the crisis.